The Diamond Valley Groundwater Management plan made its way to Nevada’s Supreme Court last week and was approved. The plan can be viewed here:

 (Diamond Valley Groundwater Management Plan-311-page pdf)

-The Lahontan Valley News reports that groundwater pumping is reduced
+The Lahontan Valley News reports that groundwater pumping is reduced for junior and senior water right holders alike.
+Right holders with vested rights predating 1913 are exempt from the reduction.

-According to the Lahontan Valley News
+According to the Lahontan Valley News,

 The issue went to court because Diamond Valley, in Eureka County, is dramatically over-appropriated and has been pumped at a rate exceeding its annual recharge for more than four decades.
 The opinion authored by Justice Jim Hardesty says 76,000 acre-feet of water is pumped from the valley every year but the aquifer can only support 30,000 acre-feet of annual pumping.
 As a result, Diamond Valley has been designated a critical management area, which gives the state engineer the power to impose a management plan on users.